 Living Donor Surgery

-The donor operation is done through small incisions with the aid of a camera, which is called laparoscopic or minimally invasive surgery.
-At UC San Diego Health we offer cutting-edge surgical technology, and often use a Da Vinci robot to aid in the operation.
+The donor operation is done by making small incisions with the aid of a camera, which is called laparoscopic or minimally invasive surgery.
+At UC San Diego Health, we offer leading-edge surgical technology, and often use a Da Vinci robot to aid in the operation.
 Small-incision surgery is less painful, requires a shorter hospital stay and leads to a faster recovery.
-Following donation, care is provided by our transplant team and your personal physician.
+After donation, care is provided by our transplant team and your personal physician.

 Thinking of Becoming a Living Kidney Donor?

 As you consider becoming a living kidney donor, our highest priority is to protect your health, safety, privacy and best interests.
 Donating an organ is a major decision.
 It is important to be completely honest with the transplant team about your fears and concerns.
 You should never feel pressured to become a donor.
 Organ donation is completely voluntary, and you have the right to stop or delay the process at any time.

 Our living donor specialists are experienced in the field of transplantation and can help address your concerns and provide objective advice so that you can make an informed choice that is right for you.

 Living donors may be close friends, acquaintances, blood relatives or even altruistic donors (peopole who do not know the recipient) who: